butaixianran/Stable-Diffusion-Webui-Real-ESRGAN-bat/README.md

-# Stable Diffusion Webui Real ESRGAN .bat
+# Stable Diffusion Webui Real-ESRGAN .bat
 In Stable Diffusion Webui, when running Hires.fix with multiple images, we often get a "CUDA out of memory" error.
 That's because the Stable Diffusion is still in your VRAM, so not much left for Hires.fix's Upscalers' AI.